TheCrazzXz/Software-Renderer/readme.md

 Colors will be interpolated...
 But : Note that for now if you don't use uniform colors, so different entity.start_color and entity.end_color, The program might slow, mostly if you get closer to objects.

+## 5th of June V2.6 : A lot of updates and optimization

+- Finished with clipping problems
+- Now really supports triangle filling, optimized by using memset to draw horizontal lines
+- Improved interpolation (this example doesn't use it)

+You can now draw objects anywhere on the space and fill them, it should work